Chile cancels climate, trade summits amid protest chaos

 Rachel Cleetus, policy director at the Union of Concerned Scientists, said she believed there would be “every effort made that some type of … meeting does happen.”

-“The political situation right now in Chile isn’t right for talking productively about climate change,” said Micha Vergara, a 20-year-old art student.
-It’s a very important topic, but it would distract from the protests.”

-Associated Press reporters Ellen Knickmeyer and Paul Wiseman in Washington; Frank Jordans in Berlin; and Luis Andres Henao in Buenos Aires, Argentina, contributed to this report.
+Associated Press reporters Ellen Knickmeyer and Paul Wiseman in Washington; Frank Jordans in Berlin; and Luis Andres Henao in Buenos Aires contributed to this report.